Shinra Myōjin: Influence

 In engi (Note: A shortened form of the phrase innen shōki (因緣生起), an equivalent of Sanskrit pratītyasamutpāda, used to refer to narratives about the origins of temples, shrines and statues, miracles associated with them, lifes of famous monks or simply records of prayers or rituals.) stories, Shinra Myōjin's primary role is that of a protector of people partaking in sea journeys.
 Christine Guth suggests that his role as a protective deity of sailors might reflect his original character.
 However, despite being a protector of sea routes, he is chiefly worshiped inland.
 With time, he developed into a mountain god as well.
 He is the protective deity of Mount Nagara (長等), located close to Onjō-ji.
-He is considered the surrounding area's genius loci, a so-called “landlord deity” (地主; jinushi).
+He is considered the surrounding area's genius loci called jinushi.
 These two roles are closely connected: it has been noted that a close functional connection between sea and mountain deities is well attested through Japanese history, and prayers made to mountain deities to guarantee safe passage through the sea are well documented in Tendai tradition.

 In the eleventh century, Shinra Myōjin developed the role of a deity of waka poetry in the Jimon tradition.
 (Note: Elsewhere it was typically associated with Sumiyoshi.)
 In this capacity, he was known as the "Poetic Immortal of Mii-dera" (三井の歌仙, Mii no Kasen).
 This development reflected a broader pattern of incorporating waka into esoteric Buddhism due to its growing role in courtly life.
 The poems were understood in this context as a Japanese counterpart of dharani.
 Jimon monks believed that Shinra Myōjin could bestow inspiration upon them, and some of them, for example Gyōson, were known for both their poetry and their devotion to this deity.

 Shinra Myōjin is also regarded as a deity of pestilence.
 Historical sources indicate that he was believed to both cause epidemics and cure illnesses.
 In has been noted that in a number of accounts, he displays the traits of a tatarigami (祟り神), a deity capable of bestowing both blessings and curses.
 According to Jimon denki horoku, in 1184 during an epidemic prayers to Shinra Myōjin were performed in the imperial court.
 Bernard Faure argues that the aspect of his character related to pestilence developed early on.
 However, Sujung Kim concludes that it was derived from a link between Silla and epidemics in Japanese imagination, which is not yet documented in Heian sources, and only became a common view in the thirteenth century.